cloudposse/terraform-aws-components/modules/datadog-agent/README.md

 **Stack Level**: Regional

-Use this in the catalog or use these variables to overwrite the catalog values.
+Use this in the catalog as default values.

 ```yaml
 components: